teiwei2003/cosmos-sdk/docs/zh/modules/gov/02_state.md

   in EndBlock do

     for finishedProposalID in GetAllFinishedProposalIDs(block.Time)
-      proposal = load(Governance, <proposalID|'proposal'>) // proposal is a const key
+      proposal = load(Governance, <proposalID|'proposal'>)//proposal is a const key

       validators = Keeper.getAllValidators()
       tmpValMap := map(sdk.AccAddress)ValidatorGovInfo

-      // Initiate mapping at 0.
+     //Initiate mapping at 0.
 This is the amount of shares of the validator's vote that will be overridden by their delegator's votes for each validator in validators
         tmpValMap(validator.OperatorAddr).Minus = 0

-      // Tally
+     //Tally
-      voterIterator = rangeQuery(Governance, <proposalID|'addresses'>) //return all the addresses that voted on the proposal for each (voterAddress, vote) in voterIterator
+      voterIterator = rangeQuery(Governance, <proposalID|'addresses'>)//return all the addresses that voted on the proposal for each (voterAddress, vote) in voterIterator
-        delegations = stakingKeeper.getDelegations(voterAddress) // get all delegations for current voter
+        delegations = stakingKeeper.getDelegations(voterAddress)//get all delegations for current voter

         for each delegation in delegations
-          // make sure delegation.Shares does NOT include shares being unbonded tmpValMap(delegation.ValidatorAddr).Minus += delegation.Shares
+         //make sure delegation.Shares does NOT include shares being unbonded tmpValMap(delegation.ValidatorAddr).Minus += delegation.Shares
           proposal.updateTally(vote, delegation.Shares)